zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 ## Leveraging Client IP Address for Traffic Management

-With the help of Envoy Gateway, users can easily obtain the client’s IP address without needing to understand Envoy’s configuration details.
-Once the client’s IP address is obtained, Envoy Gateway can use it for traffic management, such as access control and rate limiting.
+With the help of [Envoy Gateway][], users can easily obtain the client’s IP address without digging into Envoy’s enormous configuration details.
+Once the client’s IP address is obtained, you can take it a step further—use it with [Envoy Gateway][]’s enhanced traffic management features like access control and rate limiting.

-With Envoy Gateway’s [SecurityPolicy][], you can control access to your services based on the client’s IP address.
+With [Envoy Gateway][]’s [SecurityPolicy][], you can control access to your services based on the client’s IP address.

-Below is an example configuration that only allows client IP addresses from the admin-region-useast and admin-region-uswest regions to access the admin-route HTTPRoute.
+Below is an example configuration that only allows client IP addresses from the admin-region-us-east and admin-region-us-west regions to access the admin-route HTTPRoute.
 All other requests will be denied.

 ```yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1